 The first session was aimed at getting to know each other and exploring mutual interests and ambitions.
 It turned out that there were many commonalities in working with volunteers and one broadly shared ambition: better utilization of current and new volunteers for the benefit of nature in Brabant.

 “Positive and inspiring.
 No competition, but desirable cooperation that feels good.”

 In the following sessions, we discovered together what went well and what else is possible, with the shared ambition in mind.
 Self-motivation and self-organisation were paramount during the sessions: as facilitators, we created the conditions for participants to discover for themselves how they want to and can work together.
 After all, every group is different.
-A variation in working methods, with a good alternation between dialogue, creation and reflection, and between thinking and doing, helps to achieve this.
+A variation in working methods, with a good alternation between dialogue, co-creation and reflection, and between thinking and doing, helps to achieve this.
 Each session had a clear goal, worked towards a concrete harvest and ended with clear agreements on the next steps.

-A widely supported action plan and ongoing collaboration
+widely supported action plan and ongoing collaboration

 During the sessions, the participants become more and more enthusiastic about joining forces to better support the growing group of volunteers.
-This resulted in a widely supported action plan: Impulse for the Brabant Green Volunteers.
+This resulted in the co-creation of a widely supported action plan: Impulse for the Brabant Green Volunteers.
 In addition to strengthening existing activities, this plan outlines thirteen concrete new ideas for projects that the organisations will start to implement step-by-step in various combinations of organisations.
 The province of Noord-Brabant will provide for a part of the financing.
 The province has transferred the control over the collaboration to the green organisations themselves.